 A focus on the barriers that victims of sexual exploitation face, important supporting principals, how to support victims through the court process, important laws and tools.

-A look at why Indigenous populations are over represented with this issue, what places Aboriginal youth at risk of sexual exploitation, and strategies to support at risk youth as well as entrenched youth.
+A look at the vulnerability factors which place Indigenous youth at risk of sexual exploitation, and strategies to support at risk youth as well as entrenched youth.